 - Assisted care: The definition of assisted care is a little vague because different campuses define this in different ways.
 Assisted care generally means the need for assistance with two ADLs (activities of daily living).
 For example, two ADLs could be needing help with medication administration and help with meal preparation.

 - Intermediate care: Requiring assistance in maintaining care in many ADL areas.
 For example, needing help with medication, meal preparation, grooming, dressing, eating, and mobility.

 - Skilled care: The need for a skilled, licensed professional to provide care for an individual.
 Examples of this type of care would be therapy (occupational therapy, physical therapy, or speech therapy), catheter care, dressing changes, application of dressings involving prescription drugs, and monitoring of medical equipment by a licensed professional.

 What are the Costs for Skilled Nursing Care in Illinois?

 According to the Genworth Financial Cost of Care Survey 2019, the daily median cost for a nursing home in Illinois is $195 for a semi-private room and $225 for a private room.

 As a continuing care retirement community, The Esquiline offers more than a typical nursing home due to our person-centered approach and community environment.
-Our daily rate for a semi-private room is $237 on a private-pay basis.

 Some of the benefits of our skilled nursing care center are: